jaedle-kata/bash-handson/README.md

 - [tldr](https://tldr.sh/): shows information about commands, may be installed by using `brew install tldr`

 ## Tasks

+- You will find the input files required for that hands-on in the `inputs/` director prefixed with the task number.
+- Please document your solutions in a file named `SOLUTION.md`.

+### Getting started

 1. Use `echo` to print "Hello, world!" to the console.
 2. Use `grep` to search for the word "banana" in a file called `fruits.txt`.